- Alumni Scholarships for Students in Kinesiology

 Please refer to the Internal Transfer section of this website; you may also download the Program Approval form for details.
-The approval GPA fluctuates from semester to semester, depending on the number of seats available and the number of applications.
+The approval GPA may fluctuate from semester to semester, depending on the number of seats available and the number of applications.
 In recent semesters, the approval gpa has been 2.7 on Set 1 and Set 2 courses.
-The admission GPA for Set 1 alone is higher.
-If you have started on Set 2 you will need to complete a minimum of 4 courses in Set 2 in order to be admitted with the GPA for Set 1 and Set 2.
+The approval GPA for Set 1 alone is higher, typically 3.00.

-I am applying from a BC College.
+I am applying from a BC College or another post-secondary institution.
 What are the requirements for me?

 All students must apply for general admission to the University first.
-Complete information about Simon Fraser University is available on the Registrar's/Admissions Office website at: students.sfu.ca From this site, you can access the complete university calendar, on-line admissions application, scholarship and financial assistance information and the current timetable and exam schedules.
+Complete information about Simon Fraser University is available on the Student Service: Admissions website.
+From this site, you can access the complete university calendar, on-line admissions application, scholarship and financial assistance information and the current timetable and exam schedules.

 To ensure fairness in our admissions procedures, Biomedical Physiology & Kinesiology has made changes to the college/post-secondary transfer pathway.
 Students transfering to SFU for any of our majors in Kinesiology or Biomedical Physiology or Behavioural Neuroscience will first transfer to SFU Science or Arts as an 'intended major' and then apply for approval (i.e. internal transfer) to these programs once they are in progress at SFU.
 The change was effective January, 2010.